All Episodes

 This is why you have this underlying anger about the financial class.

-How come I lost my mortgage and you stayed a millionaire?
+Because people look over and they go, wait a second, how come I lost my mortgage and you stayed a millionaire?

 How come I lost all my savings and you stayed a millionaire?

-Well, no, no, no.
+Hell, no, no, no.

 If anything, they're saying, how come I lost my mortgage and Fannie Mae paid you a million dollars?

-I mean, it works, it works both ways here.
+I mean, it works both ways here.

-I don't understand why the occupy Wall Street people are protesting Newt.
+I don't understand why the Occupy Wall Street people are protesting Newt.

 Newt is parroting what the New York Times is writing about Romney and the six rich guys taking over.

-Um but if we identify capitalism with rich guys looting companies.
+But if we identify capitalism with rich guys looting companies.

 This is not a campaign for the presidency.